nnh242/Team-Sight-App-with-API/README.md

 ### Prerequisites

-Things you need to install the software and how to install them
+Things you need to install the software and how to install them: node.js -- download it [here](https://nodejs.org/en/) create-react-app

 ```
-Give examples
+npx create-react-app my-app
+cd my-app
+npm start
 ```

 ### Installing